-The Bank has a number of capital management objectives:
+The Bank has several capital management objectives:

-• To meet the capital ratios required by its regulators and the Group's Board;
+- To meet the capital ratios required by its regulators and the Group's Board. - To generate sufficient capital to support asset growth.

-- · To generate sufficient capital to support asset growth; - · To maintain an investment grade credit rating; and - To achieve a return above the cost of equity
+- To maintain an investment grade credit rating; and - To achieve a return above the cost of equity